rm-hull/luma.oled/doc/python-usage.rst

 Any of the standard :mod:`PIL.ImageColor` color formats may be used, but since the SSD1306 and SH1106 OLEDs are monochrome, only the HTML color names ``"black"`` and ``"white"`` values should really be used; in fact, by default, any value *other* than black is treated as white.
-The :py:class:`canvas` object does have a ``dither`` flag which if set to True, will convert color drawings to a dithered monochrome effect (see the *3d_box.py* example, below).
+The :py:class:`luma.core.canvas` object does have a ``dither`` flag which if set to True, will convert color drawings to a dithered monochrome effect (see the *3d_box.py* example, below).